 - Statistics show that 4 in 5 older Americans suffer from at least 1 chronic disease and need extra care.
 (6) One option you may consider is paying a family member to provide this home health care as the IRS allows for this and an added benefit is that family member will also build their Social Security earnings record.
 (7)

 At the end of the day, it’s important to discuss these issues with financial advisor and your estate attorney to make sure if any of the above will be helpful in your personal situation.
-If you’d like more information on how to build a proper estate plan to help protect those who you’d like to receive your assets after you pass away, please contact Barber Financial Group at 913-393-1000 or fill out the form below to set up an appointment today!
+If you’d like more information on how to build a proper estate plan to help protect those who you’d like to receive your assets after you pass away, please contact Barber Financial Group at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.